rainushiv/meep-web/README.md

  [Live Site](https://shivalry.dev)

 > **Note:** The live demo does not include Elasticsearch because the container is too resource-intensive for the Hetzner server.
-If you’d like to see it in action, check out the demo video below.Also, I did not focus too much on the frontend so if your screen is considerably larger or smaller the UI will not look correct.
+If you’d like to see it in action, check out the demo video below.
+Also, I did not focus too much on the frontend so if your screen is considerably larger or smaller the UI will not look correct.

 ---